sjhuskey/sjhuskey.github.io/src/pages/cv.md

 #### Articles

 1. Huskey, S.J.
-2023.
-"Committing to reproducibility and explainability: using Git as a research journal." _International Journal of Digital Humanities_. <https://doi.org/10.1007/s42803-023-00076-9>.
+2024.
+"Committing to reproducibility and explainability: using Git as a research journal." _International Journal of Digital Humanities_ 6:9–21. <https://doi.org/10.1007/s42803-023-00076-9>.
 PDF available at [https://rdcu.be/dt2vc](https://rdcu.be/dt2vc){.uri}
 1. Huskey, S. J. 2022.
 "The Visual [Re]Presentation of Textual Data in Traditional and Digital Critical Editions." _magazén: International Journal for Digital and Public Humanities_ 3.1. <https://edizionicafoscari.unive.it/it/edizioni4/riviste/magazen/2022/1/the-visual-representation-of-textual-data-in-tradi/>
 1. Huskey, S. J. and Cayless, H. 2022.
 "The Digital Critical Apparatus: Thoughts from the Field." _The Classical Journal_ 117.3: 340–358.
 1. Huskey, S. J., and Witt, J. 2019.
 "Decoupling Quality Control and Publication: The Digital Latin Library and the Traveling Imprimatur." _Digital Humanities Quarterly_ 13.4. <http://digitalhumanities.org/dhq/vol/13/4/000438/000438.html>